Wankowicz-Lab/sam2/README.md

 Here is a description of the arguments:
 * `-c`: configuration file for aSAMt.
 Use the default ones provided in the `config` directory of the repository.
 * `-i`: initial PDB file.
 This represent the initial
 * `-o`: output path.
 In this example, the command will save a series of output files named `protein.*`.
-These are a DCD trajectory file storing the conformations you generated and a PDB file that you can use as topologies for parsing the DCD file.
+These are a DCD trajectory file storing the conformations you generated and a PDB file that you can use as topology for parsing the DCD file (this conformation is simply the first snapshot of the trajectory file).
 * `-n`: number of conformations to generate.
 * `-b`: batch size used sampling.
 * `-T`: simulation temperature (in units of Kelvin) at which to generate an ensemble.